We continue with our struggle with Modern Art.

 (From Adolph Gottlieb (1903-1974) and Mark Rothko (1903-1970) with Barnett Newman (1905-1970) Statement (Art in Theory 1900-1990 P 562)

-So though these artists were contradicting their Communist antecedents in significant ways, they were more at odds with the old Academic art.
+So though these artists were contradicting their Bolshevik antecedents in significant ways, they were even more at odds with the old Academic art.
 Nearly one hundred years later, and manifold incursions against it, the enemy yet was formalism; the image, space, light, illusion.

 The romantics were prompted to seek exotic subjects and to travel to far off places.
 They failed to realize that, though the transcendental must involve the strange and unfamiliar, not everything strange or unfamiliar is transcendental.
 The unfriendliness of society to his activity is difficult for the artist to accept.
 Yet this very hostility can act as a lever for true liberation.
 Freed from a false sense of security and community, the artist can abandon his plastic bank-book, just as he has abandoned other forms of security.
 Both the sense of community and of security depend on the familiar.
 Free of them, transcendental experiences become possible.